 How to have a healthier afternoon tea

-Afternoon tea is a great winter warmer and some small changes can make it more heart-healthy.
+Afternoon tea can be a great family treat and some small changes can make it more heart-healthy.
 Our Senior Dietitian Victoria Taylor explains how to have your cake, scone or toast and eat it.

-As it gets darker and colder, warming up with a cup of tea and a snack seems like a great idea.
+On a relaxing afternoon, settling down with a cup of tea and a snack often seems like a great idea.
 Sadly, hot buttered toast, wedges of Victoria sponge or cream-covered scones are not such a good idea if you’re trying to look after your heart.
 But with a few tweaks, you can still treat yourself from time to time.

 1. Choose healthier treats